 Most pets with painful dental conditions do not show clinical signs that are obvious to the owner, but this does not mean that they are not feeling pain.
 They cannot tell you about the pain.
 In the wild, animals tend to hide signs of illness or weakness and dogs and cats possess this instinct.

 Many painful dental conditions develop gradually and are more common in middle aged and older pets.
 As a result, behaviour that the owner interprets as “acting grumpy” may be the result of dental pain.
-Owners often observe that their pet acts “years younger” following dental treatment so make sure that your vet examines your dog’s mouth every time your pet visits the veterinary surgery.
+Owners often observe that their pet acts “years younger” following dental treatment so make sure that your vet and dog dentist examines your dog’s mouth every time your pet visits the veterinary surgery.

 How does the vet assess and treat dental disease in dogs?